corner-minded/Kemoko-Traore-Portfolio-/README.md

 # Hello, I'm Kemoko Traore
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a person with a profound interest in technology and a dedication to finding flaws in a system of a network, I am still honing my skills and finding out what I can do, I hope that my portfolio can show my development of showing mu interest.
+I am a person with a profound interest in technology and a dedication to finding flaws in a system of a network, I am still honing my skills and finding out what I can do, I hope that my portfolio can show my development of showing my interest.

 ## Objective